Kirk Smith

 With estimates that one half of the world’s population uses such fuels, the health impacts of this exposure are believed to be larger than any other environmental risk with the exception of contaminated water supplies.
 He was also the first to point out the important global climate implications of cook stove emissions.

-According to the World Health Organization, toxic emissions from cooking stoves are responsible for causing 1.6 million premature deaths a year.
+According to the WHO, toxic emissions from cooking stoves are responsible for causing 1.6 million premature deaths a year.
 To provide the highest quality of medical evidence on these effects, Dr. Smith, a professor of Global Environmental Health at the University of California, Berkeley, School of Public Health, and his colleagues and students conducted the first randomized trial of air pollution in history in Guatemala to demonstrate how improved stoves can reduce child pneumonia, the chief cause of death among children worldwide.
 He discovered that women using solid fuels indoors were consistently exposed to pollution in concentrations 50 times greater than would be permitted in the United States.

-Note: This profile is excerpted from the commemorative brochure published at the time of the awards' presentation.
+Note: This profile was written at the time of the awards’ presentation.